rascundampelcuf/Web-scraping/README.md

 - **data/data.csv**: Output dataset.
 It contains a list of books.
 - **src/book.py**: It contains the implementation of Book class.
 It was created to easily manage the information of each book.
 - **src/main.py**: Input.
 It starts the scraping process.
 - **src/scraper.py**: It contains the implementation of Scraper class.
-Scraper class contains the necessary methods to generate the dataset with the data provided by "La Casa del Libro".
+Scraper class contains the necessary methods to generate the dataset with the data provided by *"Casa del Libro"*.

 ## Installation